Scale Google Ads only where ROAS survives margin, feed, and tracking reality

 Your PM owns weekly execution, approvals, blockers, and reporting.

-Founder involvement should make the decisions clearer, not make the client manage more people.See how our operating model works
+Founder involvement should make the decisions clearer and reduce how much coordination the client has to manage.See how our operating model works